Skip to main content

 Move Semantics

-// Writers are movable, not copyable
+// Both typed and raw writers are movable, not copyable

 auto writer2 = std::move(writer); // OK